MIKE BEGG

 For a brand doing $100K per month, that timing change holds $25,000 to $35,000 in additional float at any given time.
 Amazon holds it interest-free.
 Your working capital line pays interest on it.

 Stack that against the 34% take rate and the picture looks worse than the headline number suggests.
-You're not just giving up more margin — you're also financing Amazon's float with your working capital.
+You're not just giving up more margin.
+You're also financing Amazon's float with your working capital.

 Why Amazon Still Makes Sense